-Joint Return. .
-If you and your spouse file a joint return, and your Form SSA-1099 or RRB-1099 has a negative figure in box 5, but your spouse's does not, subtract the amount in box 5 of your form from the amount in box 5 of your spouse's form.
+Joint return.
+If you and your spouse file a joint return, and your Form SSA-1099 or RRB-1099 has a negative figure in box 5, but your spouse's doesn’t, subtract the amount in box 5 of your form from the amount in box 5 of your spouse's form.
 You do this to get your net benefits when figuring if your combined benefits are taxable.

 Deduction more than $3,000.
 If this deduction is more than $3,000, you should figure your tax two ways.

 Compare the tax figured in methods 1 and 2.
-Your tax for 2019 is the smaller of the two amounts.
-If method 1 results in less tax, take the itemized deduction on Schedule A (Form 1040 or 1040-SR), line 16.
-If method 2 results in less tax, claim a credit for the amount from step 2c above on Schedule 3 (Form 1040 or 1040-SR), line 13.
-Check box d and enter “I.R.C.
-1341” in the space next to that box.
-If both methods produce the same tax, deduct the repayment on Schedule A (Form 1040 or 1040-SR), line 16.
+Your tax for 2020 is the smaller of the two amounts.
+If method 1 results in less tax, take the itemized deduction on Schedule A (Form 1040), line 16.
+If method 2 results in less tax, claim a credit for the amount from step 2c above on Schedule 3 (Form 1040), line 12d.
+Enter “I.R.C.
+1341” on the entry line.
+If both methods produce the same tax, deduct the repayment on Schedule A (Form 1040), line 16.